Perturbing Isoradial Triangulations: Variations of log-determinants

-Thus the chord $\ue$ is associated to a \emph{curvature dipole}, i.e. neighboring curvature defects with non-zero but opposite signs.
-In this way the smooth deformation $\uG_\mathrm{cr} \rightarrow \uG_\epsilon$ manifests itself as a \emph{discontinuity} of the curvature. with respect to a smooth deformation.
-Generically when one deforms a cyclic face $\uf$ of $\uG_\mathrm{cr}$ with four or more vertices, i.e. when the deformation implies a flip for the triangulation, a curvature dipole appears, and the smooth deformation of $\uG_\mathrm{cr} \rightarrow \uG_\epsilon$ corresponds to a \emph{non-smooth deformation} of curvatures.
+{Thus the deformation produces a \emph{curvature dipole} associated to the chord $\ue$, i.e. neighboring curvature defects with non-zero but opposite signs.} {Said differently, } the smooth deformation $\uG_\mathrm{cr} \rightarrow \uG_\epsilon$ manifests a \emph{discontinuity} in the curvature.
+Generically when one smoothly deforms a cyclic face $\uf$ of $\uG_\mathrm{cr}$ with four or more vertices, a curvature dipole will emerge for each chord $\ue \in \uG_{0^+}$ which subdivides the face $\uf$.